frankaemika/docs/source/franka_matlab/getting_started.rst

 Overview
 --------

 In the demos folder a set of Simulink examples with various implementations is located.
 Feel free to experiment, adjust them and expand them to fit your project needs!

 .. figure:: _static/demos_files.png
     :align: center
     :figclass: align-center

-    Simulink Demos from franka_matlab.
+    Simulink Demos in franka_matlab.

 Initialization
 --------------

 After opening, double clicking on any of the simulink models a set of parameters will be loaded automatically in the workspace.

 .. hint::

     The Simulink models are delivered in R2019a version.
 They will convert automatically to your Matlab version when you try to save the model.

 .. figure:: _static/workspace_parameters.png
     :align: center